physrisk/website-source/pages/topics.md

 ## [Dynamical chaos](/tag/dynamical-chaos/)

-As we have mentioned non-linear stochastic models are in a certain sense similar to sophysticated dynamical systems, which exhibit dynamical chaos.
+As we have mentioned non-linear stochastic models are in a certain sense similar to sophisticated dynamical systems, which exhibit dynamical chaos.
 But what dynamical chaos actually is?

 Physicists love mathematics.
 Especially and most usually differential calculus.